MaxPrehoda/svelte-saas-boilerplate/README.md

 ## Icons

 Icons in the template are from [Solar Broken Line Icons Collection](https://www.svgrepo.com/collection/solar-broken-line-icons/) via CC Attribution License.
 However if you want to use a different set we suggest Lucide Icons.

-# Sponsor

-We hope you enjoy Quickstart!
-If you build mobile apps, please check out its sponsor/creator, [Defy](https://learn-defy.com).
-We can help improve your mobile app conversions, improve your app rating, and mitigate major bugs and outages.